Surfers Point Surf Break

 Best Forecast Surf Conditions for Surfers Point this week:

-The surf forecast for Surfers Point over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 19) at 8PM.
-The primary swell is predicted to be 3.0m and 13s period with a secondary swell of 0.5m and 12s.
+The surf forecast for Surfers Point over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Aug 21) at 2AM.
+The primary swell is predicted to be 4.0m and 15s period.
 The wind is predicted to be glassy as the swell arrives.

-The most powerful waves expected at Surfers Point in the next 16 days are 5.5m 16s and forecast to arrive on Saturday (Jul 18) at 2PM.
-Winds are predicted to be onshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 0.5m 3s period and expected on Thursday (Jul 23) at 2PM.
+The most powerful waves expected at Surfers Point in the next 16 days are 5.0m 16s and forecast to arrive on Wednesday (Aug 19) at 5PM.
+Winds are predicted to be cross-onshore at the time the swell arrives.

 Wave TypeTime (AWST) & Date Wave Height & Period